openid/fapi/fapi-2_0-security-profile.md

-The OpenID FAPI Working Group is not currently aware of any mechanisms that would allow public clients to be secured to the same degree and hence their use is not within the scope of this specification.
+The OpenID FAPI Working Group is not currently aware of any mechanisms that would allow public clients to be secured to the same degree and hence their use is not within the scope of this document.

-Although it is possible to code authorization servers and clients from first principles using this specification, implementers are encouraged to build on top of existing OpenID Connect and/or OAuth 2 implementations instead of embarking on a 'from scratch' implementation.
+Although it is possible to code authorization servers and clients from first principles using this document, implementers are encouraged to build on top of existing OpenID Connect and/or OAuth 2 implementations instead of embarking on a 'from scratch' implementation.
 See (#incomplete-or-incorrect-implementations-of-the-specifications) for additional considerations for ensuring that implementations are complete and correct.

-### Profiling this specification
+### Profiling this document

-This specification is a general purpose high security profile of OAuth 2.0 that has been proved by formal analysis to meet the stated attacker model.
+This document is a general purpose high security profile of OAuth 2.0 that has been proved by formal analysis to meet the stated attacker model.

-This specification, and the underlying specifications, leave a number of choices open to implementors, deployers and/or ecosystems.
+This document, and the underlying specifications, leave a number of choices open to implementors, deployers and/or ecosystems.
 With knowledge of the exact use cases, further reducing the number of choices may further improve security, or make implementation or interoperability easier.

-However, for a profile to be compliant with this specification, the profile shall not remove or override mandatory behaviors, as doing so is likely to invalidate the formal security analysis and reduce security in potentially unpredictable ways.
+However, for a profile to be compliant with this document, the profile shall not remove or override mandatory behaviors, as doing so is likely to invalidate the formal security analysis and reduce security in potentially unpredictable ways.